jetedonner/jetedonner.github.io/_posts/2026-01-31-OpenVoice-On-macOS-Clone-Your-Voice-And-Text-To-Speech.md

 ## Important tips
 - Don't mix OpenVoice V1 and V2 (checkpoints, voices or code)
 - Prepare to have enough free disk space for installation - around 13 to 15 GigaBytes (for docker container fully setup with all dependencies installed)
 - Make sure the qualtiy of the sample of the voice you use for cloning has the best quality possible.
-This can make a hughe difference.
+This can make a hugh difference.

 ## Alternatives
 - Coqui‑TTS (coqui-ai - free)